 There are two small churches worth seeing.
 The Church of Saint Sophia (Chiesa di Santa Sofia) is a lovely church.
 And if you’re looking for an incredible place for lunch or dinner, check out L’Angelo Del Gusto.

 It’s on the square right next to the Church of Saint Sophia (Chiesa di Santa Sofia).
 Sit outside and enjoy the view of the church as you enjoy the incredible food!

 The other church is one of the most spectacular I’ve seen.
 Chiesa di San Michele Arcangelo is a church built in 1719.
 It’s nice enough on the outside, but absolutely exquisite on the inside, with a majolica floor mosaic.
 You navigate around the church on a wooden deck.

-The floor dates back to 1761 and Leonardo Chiaiese created it.
-Go upstairs via the winding staircase for the best views in the church.
+The floor dates back to 1761, and Leonardo Chiaiese created it.
+Go upstairs via the winding staircase for the best views of the church.